SFP: State-free Priors for Exploration in Off-Policy Reinforcement Learning: Experiments

 \paragraph{Biased Downstream Learning}

-A final potential application for temporal priors is that of guiding exploration when downstream learning is corrupted by biased observations.
+A final potential application for state-free priors is that of guiding exploration when downstream learning is corrupted by biased observations.
 This scenario could model a form of sim-to-real transfer, in which training trajectories were cheaply collected in simulation, but the physical testbed was miscalibrated, resulting in biased observations.
 We provide experimental results in this setup based on \texttt{gym-mujoco} environments (\texttt{Ant-v2}, \texttt{HalfCheetah-v2}, \texttt{Swimmer-v2}, \texttt{Hopper-v2}, \texttt{Walker2d-v2}).
 Training trajectories are collected by a SAC agent that was fully trained on dense rewards.
 In downstream learning, the reward is instead sparse (i.e. only positive when the displacement of the CoM from its initial position surpasses a sparsity threshold $\bar x$), and significant exploration is required.
 Moreover, the observations in downstream learning are corrupted by a fixed additive bias $s = s + b$.
-Figure \ref{fig:mujoco} compares test performance of downstream agents when guided by a behavioral prior (PARROT-state) or by a temporal prior (TempoRL), after 500k steps and averaged across environments.
+Figure \ref{fig:mujoco} compares test performance of downstream agents when guided by a behavioral prior (PARROT-state) or by a state-free prior (SFP), after 500k steps and averaged across environments.
 We observe that behavioral priors are capable of extracting a near-optimal policy from the training data, which transfers perfectly to the sparsified environments if the observations are uncorrupted.
 However, as bias increases, their performance sharply drops.
-On the other hand, temporal priors are less effective in unbiased conditions, but their performance is generally retained as bias increases.
-More details on this experiment are presented in Appendix \ref{app:mujoco}.
+On the other hand, state-free priors are less effective in unbiased conditions, but their performance is generally retained as bias increases.
+More details on this experiment are presented in Appendix \ref{app:mujoco}, and an ablation introducing a transformation on the action space is reported in Appendix \ref{app:action_shuffle}.